fagnerpereira/blog/src/_posts/2024-10-06-rails-updating-attributes-guide.md

 As the documentation describes: "This is the fastest way to update attributes because it goes straight to the database, but take into account that in consequence the regular update procedures are totally bypassed."

 While there might be situations where this is acceptable, it often results in bugs due to bypassing important model logic.
+I personally hate this one because I have seeing too much bugs related to the bad use of this.
+Normally I use only in tests, when i want to set some setup data, without side effects.